nestorpersist/sbt-view/README.md

     "com.foo" %% "foopackage" % "1.2.3" withJavadoc()

-4. You can now use the new sbt view command

-*.
-View Scaladoc for current project.
+4. View Scaladoc for current project.
 Calls doc if none there.

              view
-*.
-Finds an item in the classpath where all words are matched.
+5. Finds an item in the classpath where all words are matched.
            Unpack the javadoc jar (if not already done) in the ivy2 cache and then view it.